quininer/ktls/README.md

 ### Usage

-First we need to make sure that kernel module is enabled.
+First we need to make sure that kernel module is enabled

 ```
 > sudo modprobe tls